dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

 *Strategy*

-According to the rules of QM, a wavefunction has a certain momentum if it is an eigenfunction of the corresponding operator.
+According to the Rules of QM, a wavefunction has a certain momentum if it is an eigenfunction of the corresponding operator.
 Hence we need to show that
 \\( \psi(x) \\) is an eigenfunction of the momentum \\( \hat{p} \\).